This user report informs you why OSRAM is managing its contracts with Shareflex Contract by Portal Systems since 2011.

 Frank Merbecks, Contract Manager at OSRAM, on the requirements for the new contract management: “Being a company with international operations, many of our customers also work internationally.
-They are supported by IKAMs (International Key Account Managers).
+Our International Key Account Managers (IKAMs) support them.
 Since there are not only global but also local contracts, we have been looking for a way to make these contracts available to IKAMs at any time.
 Namely, without having to ask for the existence and content of the contracts locally.”

 OSRAM was looking for a way to manage and make these contracts available in one system worldwide.
 The requirement was for the contract management system to become a component of the OSRAM Contract Management (= OCM) process, according to which OSRAM develops contracts.
-In a second step, a system-based contract development (e.g. electronic workflow) via the OCM was planned.
+In a second step, they planned a system-based contract development (e.g. electronic workflow) via the OCM.

-At OSRAM, contracts are stored regionally.
+OSRAM stores its contracts regionally.
 In the past, however, this led to very long response times.
 In queries about the existence or content of such contracts, for example.
-This particularly happened if the contact persons were not clearly defined, on vacation or sick.
+This particularly happened if there was no clear definition of the contact persons, or these were on vacation or sick.
 Or if sales staff needed information outside normal working hours.